barlukh/module-trading/README.md

 - Module 'main' starts the code and the interaction.

 ## Installation
 No installation.
-Run it in a Python interpreter or terminal.
-The module starts automatically through the trade.trade() function in the 'main' module.
+Run the code in main.py.
+The program starts automatically through the trade.trade() function.
 IMPORTANT: Variable default_path in the 'vendor' module must be set to the directory where the .csv files are located on the computer.